kkhanh-kas/Chatbot/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any queries regarding the UEH E-commerce Program, please visit [UEH Website](https://www.ueh.edu.vn/) or contact through the integrated chatbot on the landing page.